carlyrichmond/gopher-hunting-elasticsearch/README.md

 ### Pre-requisites

 This script requires setting the essential environment variables before running the script.
 I recommend using something like `direnv`, invoked via `.envrc` and then adding the variables to a top-level `.env` file.
-Alternatively you can explicitly set the environment variables in your current session according to your operating system.
+Alternatively, you can explicitly set the environment variables in your current session according to your operating system.

 The following environment variables are required: